 Answer: Page 636, Joy of Cooking.

-I was happy to find myself back in the ample pages of my favorite cookbook, and my dinner party menu came together easily: Chicken Paprika (page 425), Sautéed Mushrooms (page 308), Peas and Carrots (page 315), and the already-promised chocolate mousse.
+back in the ample pages of my favorite cookbook, and my dinner party menu came together easily: Chicken Paprika (page 425), Sautéed Mushrooms (page 308), Peas and Carrots (page 315), and the already-promised chocolate mousse.
 To be more precise, RUM Chocolate Mousse (page 738).

 I cooked alone, comfortable in the company of Rombauer, always kind and clear, often clever and charming.
 Of Peas and Carrots she writes, “Disdainfully dubbed ‘Keys and Parrots’ by a cousin of ours, a devout anti-vegetarian…” Her voice is as distinctive as Dylan’s, and just as familiar to me.